drostron/slamdata-docs/source/sql-squared-reference.rst

-There is no technical limitation to the number of collections or tables that can be joined, but users are encouraged to consider the performance impact based on the dataset sizes.
+There is no technical limitation to the number of collections or tables that can be joined, but users are encouraged to consider the performance impact based upon the dataset sizes.

 For MongoDB ``JOIN`` s, see the database specific notes section about `JOINs on MongoDB <sql-squared-reference.html#joins-on-mongodb>`__.